Jaguar XF Sportbrake (2017-2024) Review

 Our only gripe is with its refinement, as road and engine noise are both louder than its German-built peers.

 Despite the swoopy looks, it gets close to the competition for luggage space, with a well-shaped 565-litre boot that is deep enough to swallow all but the widest cargo, and has plenty of clever touches for load-lugging.
-It feels even more spacious than the saloon in the back too, with loads of knee room and a much taller roof line.
+It feels even more spacious than the saloon in the back, too, with loads of knee room and a much taller roof line.

 It can't carry quite as much stuff as the F-Pace SUV, but with the option of four-wheel drive and a range of punchy diesel engines to choose from, it's a viable alternative for buyers keen to avoid a high-riding SUV.

-That means that best engine remains the 2.0-litre diesel with 204PS.
+The best engine remains the 2.0-litre diesel with 204PS.
 It comes paired up with a smooth eight-speed automatic gearbox as standard, but doesn't deliver the strongest straight-line performance.
 You can add all-wheel drive should you need it, and it'll cost less to run than the 2.0-litre turbocharged petrols - the 3.0-litre V6 diesel was dropped following the facelift.

 Most of the cars we've just mentioned feature impeccably built interiors that are draped in expensive-feeling materials, and a wider choice of engines that will suit company car drivers.
 If the lowest possible tailpipe emissions are a top priority, then the Jaguar XF Sportbrake probably isn't the car for you.